Skip to main content

 Before you build a lesson, outline a course, or write a single prompt, you need to know why this training exists.

 Most teams skip this step.
-They jump straight into writing, gathering slides, or asking ChatGPT for ideas.
-But without learning objectives, training drifts.
-It becomes information, not impact.
+They jump straight into writing, gathering slides, or firing off prompts.
+But a course without learning objectives is just knowledge with nowhere to go.

 Start with the outcome.

-Then use prompts to work backward: shaping course topics, outlines, and activities that support that outcome.
+Then use prompts to work backward: shaping course topics, outlines, and activities that support that goal.
+This approach helps you accurately assess learner understanding at every stage, not just at the end.

 Best ChatGPT prompts for course planning